brillout/vite-plus/readme.md

+# `@brillout/vite-plus`

+Vite Utilities.

+> **DO NOT** use.
+Reach out on GitHub or Discord, if you want to use this.
+(For now, these utilities are meant to be used only by [vite-plugin-ssr](https://vite-plugin-ssr.com/) and [Telefunc](https://telefunc.com/).)

+## `@brillout/vite-plus/plugins/importBuild`

-Automatically import `dist/server/`.
+Automatically import the server-side build files living at `dist/server/`.

-The import paths are statically analyzable, enabling bundlers to discover the entire dependency tree.
+- In a way that is statically analyzable.
+So that bundlers are able to discover the entire dependency tree.
 (Which is needed for serverless services such as Cloudflare Workers, Vercel, etc.)

-Supports Yarn PnP.
+- Supports Yarn PnP.

-For more information, create a new GitHub ticket.

-It's currently used by [`vite-plugin-ssr`](https://vite-plugin-ssr.com/) and [Telefunc](https://telefunc.com/).